groupDevices · Household

 The limits split into two camps:

 For most families ten is genuinely plenty.
-But the unlimited trio removes the arithmetic entirely — no logging a forgotten Firestick out to free a slot, no rationing the kids.
-When the price is the same either way (and with Surfshark cheaper), the no-cap option is simply less hassle.
+But the unlimited pair removes the arithmetic entirely — no logging a forgotten Firestick out to free a slot, no rationing the kids.
+When the price is comparable either way (and with PIA cheap), the no-cap option is simply less hassle.

 The number to look for is "simultaneous connections", not "devices supported".
 Almost every VPN runs on phones, laptops, tablets and TVs; the family question is how many can be on together.
-Unlimited (Surfshark, IPVanish, PIA) means you stop counting.
+Unlimited (IPVanish, PIA) means you stop counting.

 The unlimited-devices VPNs

 • Private Internet Access — unlimited, cheap, configurable.
 Unlimited devices at a low long-term price, apps on everything, and endlessly tweakable for those who want to fiddle.
-The value pick of the three if you don’t need Surfshark’s polish.
+The value pick of the two if you want the no-cap freedom for as little as possible.

-Any of the three means a family of any size pays once and never bumps into a limit.
+Either of the two means a family of any size pays once and never bumps into a limit.
 If outright value across the whole market is what you are weighing, our best value VPN page sets these unlimited plans against the cost-per-month picture in full.

 Covering the whole family